cassidoo/cassidoo.github.io/_posts/2014-02-10-html-css-tutorial-part-2.md

 layout: post
 title:  "HTML+CSS Tutorial, Part 2"
 date:   2014-02-10 17:55:34
+summary: This is part 2 of a two-part tutorial for beginners as an introduction to HTML and CSS.
 categories: html css tutorial
 ---

 ###What

 This is Part 2 of this tutorial, where we start from the very beginning of HTML and CSS.
 You don't need to know anything about HTML and CSS or anything about code to start.

 [You can find Part 1 here.](http://cassidoo.github.io/html/css/tutorial/2014/02/10/html-css-tutorial/)